Home adaptations

 Your responsibilities

-If you want to discuss these at any time please do not hesitate to contact your named occupational therapist or other personnel involved, for example, care and repair, housing officer, housing association staff.
+If you want to discuss these at any time, please do not hesitate to contact your named worker or other personnel involved, for example, Care and Repair, Housing Officer, Housing Association staff.

 You must keep us informed of any changes in your circumstances that may affect the adaptation(s) being considered for you.